awsdocs/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

 }
 ```

-**Note**
-Mac instances can take up to 15\-40 minutes to be ready\.
-For more information, see [Instance readiness](#mac-instance-readiness)\.

 ## Connect to your Mac instance<a name="connect-to-mac-instance"></a>

 You can connect to your Mac instance using SSH or Apple Remote Desktop \(ARD\)\.

-**Note**
-After you launch a Mac instance, it can take up to 15\-40 minutes to be ready before you can connect to it\.
-For more information, see [Instance readiness](#mac-instance-readiness)\.

 ### Connect to your instance using SSH<a name="mac-instance-ssh"></a>

 **Important**
-Multiple users can access the OS simultaneously; however, please review the appropriate [macOS SLA](https://www.apple.com/legal/sla/) with your counsel to confirm workload compliance\.
+Multiple users can access the OS simultaneously\.
 Typically there is a 1:1 user:GUI session due to the built\-in Screen Sharing service on port 5900\.
-Using SSH within macOS supports multiple sessions up until the "Max Sessions" limit in sshd\_config file\.
+Using SSH within macOS supports multiple sessions up until the "Max Sessions" limit in the sshd\_config file\.

 Amazon EC2 Mac instances do not allow remote root SSH by default\.
 Password authentication is disabled to prevent brute\-force password attacks\.
 The ec2\-user account is configured to log in remotely using SSH\.
 The ec2\-user account also has sudo privileges\.
 After you connect to your instance, you can add other users\.